Stainless Steel Cleaning Hacks

 • Microfiber cloths

-• A sponge or soft brush
+• Sponge or soft brush

-Step 2: Vinegar Application on the Surface
+Step 2: Vinegar Treatment to the Surface

-Step 3: Wipe with a microfiber cloth
+Step 3: Wipe with Microfiber Cloth

-Wipe the surface down in the direction of the stainless steel grain using a microfiber cloth.
-This prevents streaks and retains their natural shine.
+Wipe the surface with a microfiber cloth in the direction of stainless steel grain to prevent streaking and retain their inherent shine.

-Step 4: Tackle Stubborn Stains with Baking Soda Sprinkle a little baking soda on any particularly stubborn spots or water stains.
-Baking soda is lightly abrasive and great for lifting up hard-to-reach grime without scratching the steel.
+Sprinkle a tiny bit of baking soda over any particularly hard spots or water spots.
+Baking soda is weakly abrasive and very effective at breaking up hard-to-reach dirt without being destructive to steel.

-Step 5: Scrub Softly and Rinse
+Step 5: Wash Gently and Rinse

-Step 6: Polish for a Streak-Free Finish Spray a little vinegar again, then buff dry with a clean microfiber cloth in the direction of the grain for a streak-free shine.
+Spray a minimal quantity of vinegar again, and buff dry with a new microfiber cloth with the grain to create a streak-free shine.

 Removing Tough Stains without Scratching